From production to popping: how is bubble wrap made?

 Before bubble wrap, surrounding items with balled-up newspaper was the standard way of protecting fragile items during shipping.
 This quickly got messy as the newspaper ink often rubbed off on the items and those who handled them.
 Worse still, these newspaper balls offered little protection.

-As bubble wrap was the opposite with its protective cushioning properties, cleanliness and ease of use, it caught on and bubbled to the forefront of protective packaging.
+As bubble wrap was the opposite with its protective cushioning properties, cleanliness, and ease of use, it caught on and bubbled to the forefront of protective packaging.

 What is bubble wrap made of?